ihechikara/ihechikara-blog/src/pages/posts/how-to-use-push-button-with-arduino.md

   delay(500);
 ```

-When you compile and run the code, you'll see 0 (zero) printed continuosly in the serial monitor.
-This is happeninmg because the initial state of the push-button was set to `LOW` using a pull-down resistor.
+When you compile and run the code, you'll see 0 (zero) printed continuously on the serial monitor.
+This is happening because the initial state of the push-button was set to `LOW` using a pull-down resistor.

 When you push down the push-button, the value will be changed to 1 (`HIGH`).
-When you release the buton, it'll return back to 0.
+When you release the button, it'll return back to 0.

 You've successfully connected and read the value of a push-button connected to an Arduino board!

 ## Summary
-Push-buttons are one of the most commonly used components in embedded systems.
+Push buttons are one of the most commonly used components in embedded systems.
 They can be used in different ways.

 As you begin your journey with Arduino, it's one of the components you'll most likely learn about.

-This article focused on connecting a push-button to an Arduino board with a circuit diagram, and steps involved in connecting it as a pull-up or pull-down input.
+This article focused on connecting a push-button to an Arduino board with a circuit diagram, and the steps involved in connecting it as a pull-up or pull-down input.

 It also showed how you can read the value of a push-button.
 Reading the value of a push-button is necessary when you want to perform certain actions like turning on and off an LED.